MathematicGuy/RemoteObsidian/Artificial Intelligence/3 RESOURCES/Artificial Intelligent/Machine Learning/Artificial Network Using Linear Algebra.md

 ![[Pasted image 20240413103941.png]]
-This mean we **compute activations of the layer 2** as Sigmoid(Weight of th layer 2 * Activation input of the layer 1 + Bias of the layer 2)
+This mean we **compute activations of the layer 2** as Sigmoid(Weight of layer 2 * Activation input of the layer 1 + Bias of the layer 2)

 This is the same for layer 3
 Sigmoid(Weight of th layer 3 * Activation input of the layer 2 + Bias of the layer 3)
 ![[Pasted image 20240413104116.png]]